Soil Ecology

 Look around you.
 Soil covers almost all of Earth’s land.
 We walk on soil in the woods, in parks, even in our own backyards.
 Engineers build houses and buildings on its surface.
 Soil is the place where plants and trees grow, making it a big part of agriculture.

 Soil is home to millions of tiny soil organisms (living things), from one-celled bacteria to ants, earthworms, and other small animals.
 These organisms interact with one another, and with their environment (the world around them).
 Similarly, when the soil environment changes, soil organisms are affected.
-Today, humans are changing the soil in ways never before seen, and these changes are having major effects on soil organisms.

 Click to go to the next page